-(to be stored in a locked cupboard in the office or classroom as appropriate - see 7.
+(to be stored in a locked cupboard in the office, classroom, care room or other area as appropriate - see 7.
 Storing Medicines)

-- Short term e.g. paracetamol (i.e. Calpol), antibiotics / hay fever relief (only to be held in academy if child needs 4 or more doses a day) - Long term e.g. ADHD medication, inhaler - Emergency e.g. Epi-pen, Piriton, Bucclam Midazolam
+- Short term e.g. paracetamol (i.e. Calpol), antibiotics / hay fever relief (only to be held in academy if child needs 4 or more doses a day) - Long term e.g. ADHD medication, inhaler - Emergency e.g. Auto-injector such as Epi-pen, Piriton, Bucclam Midazolam for epilepsy

 Staff must not be under the influence of alcohol or any other substance, including medication, which may affect their ability to care for children.
 Medical advice should be sought.
-Staff medication should also be stored securely.
+Staff medication should also be stored securely and never left easily accessible to children.